kimwong9999/cinema/README.md

     cast        - a list of actors taken from the ACTOR table (many-to-many relationship)

+## Risk Assessment

+    loss of power
+    PC breaking down
+    My house goes up on fire
+    Contact a deadly desease
+    Lose internet connection
+    coming of the biblical apocalypse as promised by Jesus Christ

 ## Tests

     Most testing was done via the web page, making sure that the relevant page displayed the right details, for example for the 'view' page